RIPAGlobal/doggo/README.md

 [   10] Doggo examples
 [01/10]   outer passes
 [02/10]   FAILED (1) - outer fails

+  1) Doggo examples outer fails
+     Failure/Error: expect(true).to eql(false)

+       expected: false
+            got: true

+       (compared using eql?)

+       Diff:
+       @@ -1,2 +1,2 @@
+       -false
+       +true

+     # ./spec/example/doggo_spec.rb:29:in `block (2 levels) in <top (required)>'

 [03/10]   PENDING - outer is pending with xit
-[04/10]   FAILED (2) - outer is pending with a custom message [   10]   in a context
+[04/10]   FAILED (2) - outer is pending with a custom message

+  2) Doggo examples outer is pending with a custom message FIXED Expected pending 'custom message' to fail.
+No error was raised.
+     # ./spec/example/doggo_spec.rb:35

+[   10]   in a context
 [   10]     with a nested context
 [05/10]       passes
 [06/10]       FAILED (3) - fails

+  3) Doggo examples in a context with a nested context fails Failure/Error: expect(true).to eql(false)

+       expected: false
+            got: true

+       (compared using eql?)

+       Diff:
+       @@ -1,2 +1,2 @@
+       -false
+       +true

+     # ./spec/example/doggo_spec.rb:12:in `block (4 levels) in <top (required)>'

 [07/10]       PENDING - is pending with xit
-[08/10]       FAILED (4) - is pending with a custom message [   10]   test count
+[08/10]       FAILED (4) - is pending with a custom message

+  4) Doggo examples in a context with a nested context is pending with a custom message FIXED Expected pending 'custom message' to fail.
+No error was raised.
+     # ./spec/example/doggo_spec.rb:18

+[   10]   test count
 [09/10]     is taken to 9
 [10/10]     is taken to 10, showing leading zero pad formatting